The 99: Critical reception and reviews

 The 99 was listed by Forbes as one of the 'Top 20 Trends Sweeping the Globe' in January 2008.
-In April 2010, in response to his speech in Cairo titled "A New Beginning", former US President Barack Obama mentioned Dr. Naif Al-Mutawa at the Presidential Summit on Entrepreneurship in Washington, referring to The 99 as "perhaps the most innovative response," and that "his comic books have captured the imagination of so many young people with superheroes who embody the teachings and tolerance of Islam".
+In April 2010, in reference to the subject of his prior speech in Cairo titled "A New Beginning", former US President Barack Obama mentioned Dr. Naif Al-Mutawa at the Presidential Summit on Entrepreneurship in Washington, referring to The 99 as "perhaps the most innovative response," and that "his comic books have captured the imagination of so many young people with superheroes who embody the teachings and tolerance of Islam".

 The 99 has been covered by international media outlets including The New York Times, CNN, Newsweek, BBC, and The Washington Post.